 Update Neovim Installed via APT

-For APT installations (Ubuntu repository or PPA), update the package list and upgrade packages:
+For APT installations (Ubuntu repository or PPA), update only the Neovim package:

 Update Neovim Installed via Flatpak